Ei3-kw/Grimalkin/README.md

 # Code base structure
 The full code base can be found under **_/Grimalkin/_**
-- However, NOTE that due to this being a unity project a lot of the files are just config or asset files and will therefore be unreadable
+- However, NOTE that due to this being a unity project a lot of the files are just config or asset files and will therefore be unreadable.
-- To find the scripts that were developed to produce the game please go to **_/Grimalkin/Assets/Scripts_**
+- To find the scripts that were developed to produce the game please go to **_/Grimalkin/Assets/Scripts_**.

-## Script naming conventions
-this section will explain all the Script naming conventions used in the project
- - *_controller.cs is used to describe a script that controls a behaver in the game.
- - AT_* script that is used in the alarm tablet interaction
- - OS_* script that is used in the online shopping interaction
- - PP_* script that is used in the passcode phone interaction
-- SM_* script that is used in the social media interaction

-## Code guide
-the code base can be split into 4 main parts, Player scripts, Interaction scripts, UI scripts and Miscellanies scripts.
-This section will explain what each part dose and list the script that belong to them.

-- ### __Player__:
-   scripts that handle general player input including biosensor, mouse and keyboard then process them and also handles game progression
-  - player_controller.cs
-  - player_observer.cs
-  - story_controller.cs

-- ### __Interaction scripts__ :
-  scripts that execute a specific interaction, these scripts get enabled by the story_controller as the story progress.
-  - alarm tablet - all files that start with AT_
-  - online shopping - all files that start with OS_
-  - passcode phone - all files that start with PP_
-  - SM_phone_controller.cs
-  - demo_object_controller.cs
-  - demo_profile_controller.cs
-- ###  __UI scripts__:
-   scripts that handle GUI interactions
-  - UI_notification_controller.cs
-  - UI_pause_menu_controller.cs
-- ### __Miscellanies scripts__ :
-   short utility scripts, used to serve one function or interface with other scripts
-  - door_hover_controler.cs
-  - door_sliding_controller.cs
-  - bed_controller.cs
-  - boxes_controller.cs
-  - camping_item_controller.cs
-  - coffee_controller.cs
-  - observable_object

-## Script structure
-Every script is started with a header explaining its purpose and the objects it is attached to:

-        /*
-        * Project Grimalkin
-        * Author:
-        *
-        * Purpose:
-        * - the purpose of the script
-        *
-        *
-        * Attached to objects in-game scene:
-        * - The unity game objects this script is attached to */

-        code according to the C# standards
-Look at player_observer.cs for examples, in case of any confusion or contact the dev team for further clarification.

 # Getting started
-- talk about how to open the scene with our game
+- To get started with editing the project for your self you will first need to open up the game scene that the game is played within at **_/Grimalkin/Assets/Final_scene.Unity_**.
+- All the objects within the game will here be in the scene.
+- This means to add any object to the game all you have to do is add it to the scene.
+- To navigate the scene and place objects please see [Unity scene interaction documentation](https://docs.unity3d.com/Manual/SceneViewNavigation.html).
-- how to understand the hierarchy on the side
+- To see how objects in the scene are nested within each other look to the left of the screen at the object hierarchy.
+- In our project all:
+  - environment based objects should be placed under 'Environment'.
-- where do UI objects go?
+  - UI based objects should be placed under 'Canvas'.
-- where to interaction objext go?
-- where do enviroment objects go?
+- You can toggle the active state of the objects in the scene by right clicking and clicking 'toggle active state' please see [Unity object documentation](https://docs.unity3d.com/Manual/GameObjects.html) for more details.
+- You should hopefully feel a bit more comfortable with the scene that the game is played within and how to directly manipulate what is around you.
+- You can now implement interactions within the game in any way you see fit, however we will run through a couple of common design patterns in the next section.

 # Common design patterns used
    -  ## Adding a new observable object
         An observable object is an object that has a list of topics and whenever the player looks at the object the list of topics is added to a database.
 The database is used by other parts of the game like the targeted advertising
-        - add the new object 3d model to **Assets/Models**
+        - Add the new object 3d model to **Assets/Models**
-        - add the new object to the scene
+        - Add the new object to the scene
-        - position the object in the scene
+        - Position the object in the scene
-        - add an observable_object component to it by using the inspector on the left
+        - Add an observable_object component to it by using the inspector on the left
-        - add the topics related to the object under the info
+        - Add the topics related to the object under the info

   - ## Creating a new script
-     - open the project in unity
+     - Open the project in unity
-     - navigate to **Assets/Scripts_** in unity
+     - Navigate to **Assets/Scripts_** in unity
-       - if the new script runs throughout the game it should be created at **Assets/Scripts/player**
+       - If the new script runs throughout the game it should be created at **Assets/Scripts/player**
-       -  if the script is for an interaction it should be created at **Assets/Scripts/objects_interactions**
+       -  If the script is for an interaction it should be created at **Assets/Scripts/objects_interactions**
-       -  if it UI UI-related it should be created at **Assets/Scripts/UI**
+       -  If it UI UI-related it should be created at **Assets/Scripts/UI**
-       -  otherwise, it should be created at **Assets/Scripts/objects_misc**
+       -  Otherwise, it should be created at **Assets/Scripts/objects_misc**
-     - write the script according to [Script structure ](#script-structure)
+     - Write the script according to [Script structure ](#script-structure)
-     - follow the [Security](#security) structure if the script is using user data and update the README
+     - Follow the [Security](#security) structure if the script is using user data and update the README
-     - add the script to the relevant objects
+     - Add the script to the relevant objects by attaching it within the Unity editor (for more info see the [Unity Script Documentation](https://docs.unity3d.com/Manual/CreatingAndUsingScripts.html))

 # Getting started examples
-this section is to help people get the project running and run through some example to get more familiar with editing the project and adding to it.
+This section is to help people get the project running and run through some example to get more familiar with editing the project and adding to it.

 Prior basic knowledge of unity will be helpful but not necessary.
 Going through [Unity getting started](https://unity.com/learn/get-started) will help.
 Each unity

+## Adding an observable object
+This example will run through how to add an observable object to the scene.
+For this simple example we will just be adding a cube, but it can be any object you would like.

 1. Start by following the [Run self-compiled version](#run-self-compiled-version) instructions, once you have it running you can move to the next step.
-2. The next step to get more familiar with code base, is adding an observable cube with the topic "cube", by following the next steps.
-A cube can be added to the scene by right-clicking on the hierarchy, and you will find Cube under 3D Object.
+2. We will now add our 'observable cube', a cube can be added to the scene by right-clicking on the hierarchy, and you will find Cube under 3D Object.
 3. To test that the cube is working as intended, will create a new script to fetch the current observation and see if it contains a cube.
 You will need to follow the [Creating a new script](#creating-a-new-script) instructions and modify the new script to match the following.

         // the player_observer class is in charge of